Introducing the Grand Seiko GMT 10th anniversary editions (with specs and pricing)

 The local time is read off the main hands, while the second time zone or home time is indicated by the 24-hour ring on the dial.
 Conveniently the hour hand can be set backwards or forwards in one hour increments, without affecting the time setting of the minute and seconds hands.
 And the date is synchronised with the local time shown on the main hands.

-The Sky-Dweller is available in white gold with silver dial (ref.
+The Sky-Dweller case diameter is a large 42 mm.
+It’s available in white gold with silver dial (ref.
 326939), yellow gold with champagne dial (ref.
-326938) or Rolex’s patented oxidisation-proof Everose gold with chocolate dial (ref.
+326938), or Rolex’s patented oxidisation-proof Everose gold with chocolate dial (ref.
 326935).
-The Everose is only available on leather strap.
-The case diameter is 42 mm. – SJX
+The Everose is only available on a leather strap with a folding clasp.

 Back to top.